mhaidarhanif/mhaidarhanif-astro/README.md

 npm run build
 ```

 Now, your website is ready to be deployed.
-All generated files are located at
-`dist` folder, which you can deploy the folder to any hosting service you
+All generated files are located in `dist` folder, which you can deploy the folder to any hosting service you prefer.
-prefer.

 #### Deploy to Netlify

-Clone this repository on own GitHub account and deploy to Netlify:
+Clone this repository on your own GitHub account and deploy it to Netlify:

 [![Netlify Deploy button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/mhaidarhanif/mhaidarhanif-web)

 #### Deploy to Vercel

-Clone this repository on own GitHub account and deploy to Vercel:
+Clone this repository on your own GitHub account and deploy to Vercel:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmhaidarhanif%2Fastrowind)